tsgates/arch-wiki-markdown/wiki/Savage.md

     Section "Device"
             Identifier	"gfxcard"
             Driver		"savage"
     # You will likely have to use NoAccel.
-You can try EXA, but it's likely you'll end up
+You can try EXA, but it's likely you will end up
     # with a corrupted screen or a hard lockup.
             Option		"NoAccel" "True"
     # Use ShadowFB instead of acceleration.
 It's unlikely that acceleration will provide